 Prior to the Warrant Exercise and Issuance, the Existing Warrants were classified as derivative liabilities.
 Additionally, the Company analyzed the form of the New Warrants and determined that they should be classified as derivative liabilities in accordance with ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity.
 Under the New Warrants, the Company does not control the occurrence of events, such as a tender offer or exchange, that may trigger cash settlement of the New Warrants and not result in a change of control of the Company.
 As a result, such New Warrants do not meet the criteria for equity treatment.
 Additionally, certain New Warrants contain adjustments to the settlement amount based on a variable that is not an input to the fair value of a "fixed-for-fixed" option as defined under ASC 815-40 and, accordingly, such New Warrants are not considered indexed to the Company's own stock and are not eligible for an exception from derivative accounting.
-See Note 6 - Fair Value Measurement for details regarding the valuation of the Existing Warrants and the New Warrants.
+See Note 6 - Fair Value Measurement for details regarding the valuation of the Existing Warrants and New Warrants.

-The Company determined the Warrant Exercise and Issuance to be an exchange of (a) Existing Warrants with a fair value of \$1,115,334 and cash consideration of \$8,123,392 (consisting of \$7,809,181 paid to exercise the Existing Warrants and \$314,211 paid for the New Warrants) for (b) 3,351,580 shares of common stock with a fair value of \$4,742,244, New Warrants with a fair value of \$2,189,420 and cash issuance costs of \$595,364.
-Accordingly, the Company estimated the fair value of each of the components and, as a result, recorded a gain on exchange of warrants of \$1,711,698 during the three months ended March 31, 2024.
+The Company determined the Warrant Exercise and Issuance to be an exchange by investors of Existing Warrants with an aggregate fair value of \$1,115,334 along with aggregate cash consideration of \$8,123,392 (consisting of \$7,809,181 paid to exercise the Existing Warrants and \$314,211 paid for the New Warrants) for an aggregate of 3,351,580 shares of common stock with an aggregate fair value of \$4,742,244, New Warrants with an aggregate fair value of \$2,189,420 and aggregate cash issuance costs of \$595,364 and, accordingly, the Company recorded a gain on extinguishment of \$1,711,698 during the six months ended June 30, 2024.